thycotic/alm-docs/index.md

 [ALM Objects](./2000-alm-objects/) describes the four essential objects within ALM—Users, Roles, Groups, and Workflow Templates—and explains how ALM provides governance over service accounts using these objects and a system of End of Lifecycle Actions and related Notifications.

-[User Interface](./3000-ui-guide/) explains the ALM user interface essentials, depicting the simplicity and obviousness of the ALM UI.

 [Setup](./5000-get-started/) forms the bulk of this collection, describing steps from provisioning to setup inside and outside of ALM.
 Learn how to configure and customize ALM to fit your organization.

 [Operations](./5500-alm-operations/) outlines tasks ALM users perform during normal operations.